 BERRYLICIOUS MIXED BERRY HOMEMADE YOGURT

 Berries are loaded with vitamins, minerals and micronutrients that are great for your health.
-They are the perfect low sugar, high fibre fruit to add to homemade yoghurt even before fermentation!
+They are the perfect low sugar, high fibre fruit to add to homemade yogurt even before fermentation!

-Note: Berry yoghurt may not stay firmly set in one mass like homemade plain dairy milk yoghurt.
-The water content in berries causes the yoghurt to separate.
-Don’t be alarmed by this – you have not done anything wrong nor has your yoghurt curdled!
-Homemade yoghurt is free from the additives and gums that often stabilise store bought berry yoghurts.
+Please note that berry yogurt may not stay firmly set in one mass like plain homemade dairy milk yogurt.
+The water content in berries causes the yogurt to separate.
+Don’t be alarmed by this – you have not done anything wrong nor has your yogurt curdled!
+Homemade yogurt is free from the additives and gums that often stabilise store bought berry yogurts.

-NOTE: Refer to; ‘how to make 24-hour yoghurt made with cow’s milk - step by step for more detailed yoghurt making instructions.
+Please refer to; ‘how to make 24-hour yogurt made with cow’s milk - step by step for more detailed yoghurt making instructions.

-1. Measure the appropriate quantity of milk to fill your Luvele yoghurt maker and pour into a large, clean saucepan.
+1. Measure the appropriate quantity of milk to fill your yogurt maker and pour into a large, clean saucepan.